 Orphan Drug Designation was granted for Lynovex for the treatment of CF by the European Medicines Agency's (EMA) Committee of Orphan Medicinal Products (COMP) in 2011 and by the US Food and Drug Administration's (FDA) Office of Orphan Medicinal Products in 2014.

 The oral form of Lynovex successfully completed a phase IIa clinical study in the UK, supported by the CF-Trust, in 2015.
 Data from this trial is now published and was first presented at ECFS in 2015.
+CARE CF 1 data was presented at both the ECFS and NACFC conferences in 2019.

 Work in the laboratory on Lynovex as a CF therapy has continued and in August 2016, a global commercial partner was secured to manufacture, market and sell oral Lynovex.
 This was an important step further in Lynovex’s journey towards use in the clinic.